NREL/Marmot/README.md

 ![Yellow-bellied marmot](https://upload.wikimedia.org/wikipedia/commons/3/3b/Marmot-edit1.jpg)

 ## Main Python Scripts
-Marmot consists of two .py files:
+Marmot consists of two main .py files:
 * **PLEXOS_H5_results_formatter.py**
-* **Marmot_results_plotting.py**
+* **Marmot_plot_main.py**

 ## PLEXOS_H5_results_formatter
 The **PLEXOS_H5_results_formatter** reads in PLEXOS hdf5 files created with the h5plexos library (the repo for which can be found [here](https://github.com/NREL/h5plexos)) and processes the output results to ready them for plotting.
-Once the outputs have been processed they are saved to a intermediary hdf5 file which can then be read into **Marmot_results_plotting.py**.
+Once the outputs have been processed they are saved to a intermediary hdf5 file which can then be read into tyhe Marmot plotting code.

-Before you use the **PLEXOS_H5_results_formatter** you will need to adjust the input settings and mapping files which are all defined at the top of the code under *User Defined Names, Directories and Settings*, these include:
+Before you use the **PLEXOS_H5_results_formatter** you will need to adjust the input settings and mapping files which are all defined at the top of the code under *Import Python *User Defined Names, Directories and Settings*, these include:

+- `Marmot_DIR` This is the directory of cloned Marmot repo and loaction of the PLEXOS_H5_results_formatter.py file.
+Update this when you clone the repo

-- `Plexos_Properties` This is a csv file which determiens which plexos properties to pull from the h5plexos results and process, this file is in the repo.
+- `Plexos_Properties` This is a csv file which determiens which plexos properties to pull from the h5plexos results and process.
+This file is in the repo.
 Under the *"collect_data"* column adjust the property to be TRUE or FALSE to change if the data is processed.
 If your property is not here, add it as a new line with the same format.

-- `Scenario_name` This is the name of the scenario being run and is a way to differentiate between multiple h5plexos results you may want to process.
-The PLEXOS hdf5 results files should be saved in a folder with this name.
+- `Scenario_list` This is the list of scenarios to prcoess.
+The h5plexos hdf5 results files should be saved in folders with these names.

-- `HDF5_folder_in` This is the folder where you store all your PLEXOS hdf5 results.
-This folder should contain the Scenario_name sub-folders.
+- `HDF5_folder_in` The folder that contains all h5plexos files that have come from PLEXOS.
+This folder should contain the Scenario_list sub-folders in which the h5plexos files are contained.
 Here's an example of how that would look:
   - HDF5_folder_in
     - Scenario_name_1
       - results_m1.h5